You are here

 Latest Stock Assessment

-Details of the latest full stock assessment of southern bluefin tuna, including updated fishery indicators, are available from the report of the Nineteenth meeting of the CCSBT Scientific Committee:
+Details of the latest full stock assessment of southern bluefin tuna (SBT), including updated fishery indicators, are available from the report of the Twenty Second meeting of the CCSBT Scientific Committee:

 A brief report on the Report on Biology, Stock Status and Management of Southern Bluefin Tuna is available at:

 Summary of the Latest Assessment

 The 2017 assessment suggested that the stock remains at a low state, estimated to be 13% of the initial spawning stock biomass, and below the level to produce maximum sustainable yield.
 There has been improvement since previous stock assessments which indicated the stock was at 5.5% of original biomass in 2011 and 9% in 2014.
 The total biomass of SBT aged 10 and over relative to initial is estimated to be 11%, which is an increase from the estimate of 5% in 2011 and 7% in 2014.
 The current fishing mortality rate is below the level associated with maximum sustainable yield.

 The 2017 meeting of the Extended Scientific Committee (ESC) considered updated fishery indicators.
 A summary of the results is as follows:

 - Two indicators of juvenile (age 1–4) SBT abundance (i.e. scientific aerial survey index and the trolling index) were available for 2017.
 Both the scientific aerial survey and trolling index decreased compared to 2016.